douglasdcm/guara/examples/linux_desktop/dogtail/README.md

 pip install dogtail
 ```

 While testing with Python3.11 lots of errors happened in special this one that I couldn't find a solution.
-I some one knows how to solve it, please, let me know.
+If some one knows how to solve it, please, let me know.
 I tried all tips from Stack Overflow and other sources.

 ```shell
 ______________________________________ ERROR collecting examples/linux_desktop/test_linux_calculator.py ______________________________________